How to Use Claude AI for Your Small Business: The Complete Guide

 - Claude detects when a skill applies and follows its instructions automatically

 Want to go further?
 Turn on the Skill Creator skill, then type "make a new skill" in any chat.
 Claude will ask what workflow the skill should handle, what triggers it, and what makes it unique.
-Answer the questions, download the skill file, and upload it back in Settings.
+Answer the questions, then click Save skill in the top right of Claude's draft.
 The whole process takes a few minutes.

 Claude Cowork